krishmirpuri30904/ZOMATO-EDA/README.md

 This analysis highlights that Zomato's ecosystem is heavily concentrated in India, with moderate customer satisfaction levels and significant potential for growth in engagement, service quality, and international markets.

-Your analysis is good for a student level —